-INDIANAPOLIS (AP) — Supporters of ending Indiana's longtime ban on Sunday retail alcohol sales are hoping a change in leadership of a key legislative committee has improved their chances of success.
+---- — INDIANAPOLIS (AP) — Supporters of ending Indiana's longtime ban on Sunday retail alcohol sales are hoping a change in the Legislature has improved their chances.

-That change is the appointment of Republican Rep. Tom Dermody of LaPorte as chairman of the House Public Policy Committee following the resignation of previous chairman Rep. Bill Davis of Portland.
-Davis resigned from the Legislature last month to accept Gov. Mike Pence's appointment as director of the Indiana Office of Community and Rural Affairs.
+That change is the appointment of Republican Rep. Tom Dermody of LaPorte as chairman of the House Public Policy Committee after the resignation of previous chairman Rep. Bill Davis of Portland.

-Indiana is the only state that prohibits retail carryout sales of beer, wine and liquor on Sundays, according to the Distilled Spirits Council of the United States.
+Indiana is the only state that prohibits retail carryout sales of beer, wine and liquor on Sundays.